Sam-Dragon/kafka-producer/kafka.md

 > Topics
 - It is under broker which stores the events produced to a specific topic and save it in partition
 - It is nothing but list of partitions in which event is stored
-- It is append only, new event is always added at the end
+- It is appended only, new event is always added at the end
-- Its default retention time is 7 days but it is configurable
+- Its default retention time is 7 days, but it is configurable
 - It provides support for parallel processing and load balancing
-- partitions can be increased in topic but doesnt decrease
+- partitions can be increased in topic but doesn't decrease

 > Producer
 - The one who publishes/produces the event to broker
 - It serializes the data to be sent over the network
-- It must specify topic name where it wants to produces the message to
+- It must specify topic name where it wants to produce the message to
 - To enable auto creation of topic [auto.create.topics.enable=true]
 - It can produce message in synchronous/asynchronous communication style